 Tummy Tuck After C-Section

-Childbirth, whether through normal delivery or Caesarean section, subjects the body to severe stress apart from the pregnancy itself.
-The effects of childbirth, combined with factors that include breastfeeding, can ultimately change the shape and contour of the body.
+Whether through normal delivery or Caesarean section, childbirth subjects the body to severe stress apart from the pregnancy itself.
+The effects of childbirth, combined with factors that include breastfeeding, can ultimately change the body’s shape and contour.

 Presently, social media influence our daily lives; images of celebrity moms who restored their bodies back to normal surrounded us.
 For many new moms, this will inevitably pressure them to return their bodies to form in the soonest time possible.

 Where many will engage in a lifestyle of regular exercise and diet, some women have begun to consider undergoing a tummy tuck right after their Caesarean section.